 |Dawn’s orbit on Sept.
 27, 2016||2.56||2.98||10.6°|

 For readers who are not overwhelmed by the number of numbers, investing the effort to study the table may help to demonstrate how Dawn patiently transformed its orbit during the course of its mission.
-Note that five years ago, the spacecraft’s path around the sun was exactly the same as Vesta’s.
+Note that six years ago, the spacecraft’s path around the sun was exactly the same as Vesta’s.
 Achieving that perfect match was, of course, the objective of the long flight that started in the same solar orbit as Earth, and that is how Dawn managed to slip into orbit around Vesta.
 While simply flying by it would have been far easier, matching orbits with Vesta required the exceptional capability of the ion propulsion system.
 Without that technology, NASA’s Discovery Program would not have been able to afford a mission to explore the massive protoplanet in such detail.
-But now, Dawn has gone even beyond that.
-Having discovered so many of Vesta’s secrets, the stalwart adventurer left it behind in 2012.
+Dawn has long since gone well beyond that.
+Having discovered so many of Vesta’s secrets, the adventurer left it behind.
 No other spacecraft has ever escaped from orbit around one distant solar system object to travel to and orbit still another extraterrestrial destination.
-Dawn devoted another 2.5 years to reshaping and tilting its orbit even more so that now it is identical to Ceres’.
-Once again, that was essential to the intricate celestial choreography in March 2015, when the behemoth tenderly took hold of the spacecraft.
+From 2012 to 2015, the stalwart craft reshaped and tilted its orbit even more so that now it is identical to Ceres’.
+Once again, that was essential to accomplishing the intricate celestial choreography in which the behemoth reached out with its gravity and tenderly took hold of the spacecraft.
 They have been performing an elegant pas de deux ever since.

-Dawn is 660 miles (1,060 kilometers) from Ceres.
-It is also 1.99 AU (185 million miles, or 297 million kilometers) from Earth, or 760 times as far as the moon and 1.98 times as far as the sun today.
-Radio signals, traveling at the universal limit of the speed of light, take 33 minutes to make the round trip.
+Dawn is 16,600 miles (26,700 kilometers) from Ceres.
+It is also 2.92 AU (271 million miles, or 437 million kilometers) from Earth, or 1,080 times as far as the moon and 2.91 times as far as the sun today.
+Radio signals, traveling at the universal limit of the speed of light, take 49 minutes to make the round trip.